 The Employee Net Promoter System

-Very few companies can achieve or sustain high customer loyalty without a cadre of loyal, engaged employees.
-Engaged employees are enthusiastic about their work and their company.
+Very few companies can achieve or sustain high customer loyalty without a cadre of loyal, inspired employees.
+Inspired employees are enthusiastic about their work and their company.
 Their enthusiasm is contagious.
-It rubs off on other employees, and on customers.
+It rubs off on other employees and on customers.
 Employee promoters power strong business performance because they provide better experiences for customers, approach the job with energy—which enhances productivity—and come up with creative and innovative ideas for product, process and service improvements.

 In short, engaged employees play a vital role in creating customer promoters.